 Starting the magazine gave Araminta some clear focus and motivation during her early months in recovery.
 The reception it received as people read it was incredible.
 After only two copies, a company in London picked it up and offered Araminta a job as content editor for their own business.
 She had been able to use it as a CV to display her own talents and aptitudes.
 This success almost meant the end for Pipe Down as she thought she had come as far as she could with the magazine on her own and the funding that she had secured was about to run out.
 However the universe, it seemed, had other plans.

-Together Alex and Araminta started to develop the concept of the magazine and slowly the idea of The Pipe Down Foundation was born.
-If Araminta had been able to get a job using Pipe Down to demonstrate her abilities, and Alex had been able to come on board straight from rehab and grow the magazine, who is to say that the Foundation couldn’t do the same for other people in recovery?
+Araminta started to develop the concept of the magazine and slowly the idea of The Pipe Down Foundation was born.
+If Araminta had been able to get a job using Pipe Down to demonstrate her abilities, who is to say that the Foundation couldn’t do the same for other people in recovery?